(I need 2 volunteers right now.)

 I'm planning to grow more vegetables next year.
 I've haven't had time to prepare all the garden beds yet.
 I have 6 apple trees from which I usually make cider in the autumn.
 Since July 2016 i keep a rare breed of chicken - Kindahöns.

 You will stay in my home in one of the three volunteer rooms.
 This means that we form a household, and that you and everyone in the house will also have to take responsibility for keeping the house neat and clean, and you will also have to help out with cooking and washing dishes, among other common tasks in a home.

-At the farm, we usually have all meals together, but sometimes lunch will be more improvised.
+At the farm, we usually have all meals except breakfast together, but sometimes lunch will be more improvised.
 We usually take turns in cooking, so you are expected to know some basic cooking.
 Tell me if you have any food allergies or similar.
-I cannot cater for vegetarians.
+I cannot cater for vegetarians or vegans.

 Cocinar / compras

 I don't have a strict schedule, what needs to be done depends on the time of the year and where in the cycle of breeding/taking-to-slaughter/butchering/producing/selling I am.
 A typical day at my smallholding might look something like this for the volunteers: